aws-samples/amazon-gamelift-persistent-sample/README.md

  This information is also included in our [Workshop Material](http://gamelift-persistent-workshop.s3-website.ap-northeast-2.amazonaws.com/en/)

  - Install Through Unity Package
  You are able to run Unity Package to import tested source code.
-It will be easiest way to import working source codes.
+It will be the easiest way to import working source codes.
  Before you import the package, you need to [install MLAPI first](https://mp-docs.dl.it.unity3d.com/docs/migration/install).